Frequently Asked Questions

 Will there be certificates for teachers?

-All teachers that supervised the final round exam with students will receive a verification/certificate about their commitment (which includes the list of supervised participants).
+All teachers who supervised the Final Round exam with students will receive a verification/certificate about their commitment (which includes the list of supervised participants).

 Where can I register as teacher?